skip to content

 Authorised officers

-Authorised officers are responsible for enforcement of the Local Nuisance and Litter Control Act 2016 and are authorised to make decisions about what constitutes a local nuisance under the Act or regulations.
+Authorised officers are responsible for enforcement of the Local Nuisance and Litter Control Act 2016 (SA) and are authorised to make decisions about what constitutes a local nuisance under the Act.

 An authorised officer includes specifically appointed council officers and employees.
-In addition, all police officers hold powers under the Act [s 12].
+In addition, all police officers are authorised officers [s 12].

 Powers of authorised officers

-Authorised officers have the power to inspect any premises or vehicle at any reasonable time for any purpose connected with administering or enforcing the Local Nuisance and Litter Control Act 2016 [s 14(1)].
+Authorised officers may inspect any premises or vehicle at any reasonable time for any purpose connected with administering or enforcing the Act [s 14(1)].

-Where an authorised officer reasonably suspects that a person has committed (or is committing) an offence against the Act they may require them to provide their full name and residential address and provide proof of their identity and to answer any question that may be relevant to the administration or enforcement of the Act [s 14(1)(c)].
+Where an authorised officer reasonably suspects that a person has committed, or is committing or about to commit, an offence against the Act they may require them to provide their full name and residential address and provide proof of their identity and to answer any question that may be relevant to the administration or enforcement of the Act [s 14(1)(c) & (d)].

-They are authorised to use reasonable force to enter any premises or vehicle and to open an item in a vehicle or on premises but only if a warrant has been issued by a magistrate or special justice.
-An application for a warrant cannot be made to a special justice who is a member, officer or employee of a council.
-Before a warrant is issued the magistrate or special justice must be satisfied that there are reasonable grounds to suspect an offence has been committed (or is about to be committed) or that the warrant is reasonably required under the circumstances.
+Authorised officers may only use reasonable force to enter any premises or vehicle or to open an item in a vehicle or on premises if they have a court-issued search warrant [s 14(3)].
+An application for a warrant cannot be made to a justice who is a member, officer or employee of a council.
+Before a warrant is issued the magistrate or justice must be satisfied that there are reasonable grounds to suspect an offence has been committed (or is about to be committed) or that the warrant is reasonably required under the circumstances [s 14(4)].

-In the course of any inspection conducted on a vehicle or premises they may do the following under section 14(1)(b):
+In the course of any inspection conducted on a vehicle or premises authorised officers may do the following under section 14(1)(b) of the Act:

 • remove, seize or retain any substance or item that has or may have been used in an offence under the Act.

-A vehicle owner, property owner or occupier must provide such assistance to an authorised officer as is reasonably required to complete an inspection [s 14(5)].
+A vehicle owner, property owner or occupier must provide such assistance to an authorised officer as is reasonably required to facilitate the inspection [s 14(5)].

-It is an offence to hinder or obstruct an authorised officer whilst performing their duties under the Act.
-Use of abusive language and threats also constitutes an offence as does refusing or failing to comply with directions made by an authorised officer or failing to answer a question or providing false of misleading information [s 14(6)].
+It is an offence to hinder or obstruct an authorised officer, or person assisting an authorised officer, whilst exercising their powers under the Act.
+It is also an offence to use abusive, threatening or insulting language, refusing or failing to comply with a requirement or direction made by an authorised officer, failing to answer a question, and impersonating an authorised officer [s 14(6)].
+The maximum penalty for these offences is $10,000.

 Penalties

 It is an offence under the Act to carry on an activity that creates a local nuisance [s 18].
-The definition of “carrying on an activity” includes a failure to act and the occupier of a place from which the activity has occurred will be taken to have “carried on” the activity.
+The definition of “carrying on an activity” includes a failure to act.
+The occupier or person in charge of a place from which the activity has occurred will be taken to have “carried on” the activity.

 There are two levels of offence which are distinguished by whether there was an intention or disregard as to the impact of the activity or not.